dante stella stories photographs technical guestbook

-Olga said, "can't you just iron them back into shape."
+Olga asked, "can't you just iron them back into shape?"

 After taking a deep breaths, eating some German chocolate cake, and having a few cups of instant Nescafé, I got to work.
 Here is how I "ironed" the TX negs back into shape.